pokharelshail/solana-sniper-bot/README.md

-# Solana Swap and Token Overview Bot
+# Solana Sniper and Swap Bot

 This repository contains two Python scripts designed to interact with the Solana blockchain, perform token swaps, and analyze new token listings.
 The scripts leverage various APIs to provide comprehensive insights and functionalities for users interested in Solana-based tokens.